ncpr1996/blogs_backup/clztj7y8e000209l6el4aergt.md

 ## Amazon EBS volumes

-* An Amazon EBS volume is a durable block-level storage device for EC2 instances.
+* For EC2 instances, a robust block-level storage device is an Amazon EBS volume.

-* You can attach EBS volumes to instances and use them like a physical hard drive.
+* EBS volumes can be connected to instances and utilized just like a traditional hard drive.

 * EBS volumes are flexible :